alexruco/oldenburg/README.md

 # Oldenburg: Backlink Discovery & Analysis Tool 🔍

 Welcome to **Oldenburg**!
-This Python module is designed for automating backlink research, helping you find and analyze potential backlink opportunities using Bing search queries.
+This Python module is designed for automating web search and backlink research, helping you find and analyze potential backlink opportunities using Bing search queries.

 Named after Henry Oldenburg, a pioneer in scientific peer review, this module simplifies the process of identifying and tracking backlink sources.